Bristol Beacon: Second rebuild, 1951

+21st century

 From 2007 to 2009, the Colston Hall underwent extensive refurbishment with the construction of a new foyer alongside the present building by Willmott Dixon, topped by a wind turbine.
-As part of the redevelopment, the old bar area (called the "Little Theatre" or "Lesser Colston Hall") became a performance space called "The Lantern".
-The venue can accommodate a standing audience of 350, and has additional performance spaces, meeting rooms, and restaurants.
+With the provision of several new bars in the new foyer building, the old bar area (formerly the Lesser Colston Hall and Little Theatre) was returned to performance use as The Lantern, accommodating a standing audience of 350.
+The redeveloped complex also provided additional performance spaces, meeting rooms, and restaurants.

 In 2011, management of Colston Hall transferred from Bristol City Council to Bristol Music Trust.

-In 2014, the Bristol Music Trust announced a fundraising campaign to raise £45 million to refurbish and modernise the main hall.
+In 2014, the trust announced a fundraising campaign to raise £45 million to refurbish and modernise the main hall.
 Proposed works included converting the cellars into studios, and other internal modernisations.
 By 2016, £25 million had been raised by Bristol City Council, the national government, and Arts Council England.
 Work began in 2019, carried out by Willmott Dixon, with completion set for 2023.

-In 2020, the hall was renamed Bristol Beacon, after protests and criticism of Colston's ties to the Atlantic slave trade.

 The hall closed in 2018 for safety and refurbishment work, due to be completed in 2020 at a cost of £48 million.
 Because of significant unforeseen structural and heritage issues the works were extended.
 By 2022, costs had more than doubled to £107 million, making it a major area of investment, second only to the council's housing stock.
 The council's auditors criticised it for the overrun, saying the council had underestimated the complexity and difficulty of the work and failed to have effective management arrangements.

 In July 2022, the hall was expected to reopen in late 2023.
-In January 2023, costs again increased by £25 million, bringing the total cost to £132 million.
+In January 2023, costs again increased by £25 million, bringing the total to £132 million, of which Bristol Council is responsible for £84 million.
+Renamed to the Bristol Beacon, it reopened on 30 November 2023, with a capacity of 1,800 (2,100 standing) in the main hall and two additional auditoria in the cellars and a former recital room.
+The venue plans to become the first net zero concert hall in the UK by 2030, and the refurbishment includes 348 solar panels providing 12% of the venue's electricity.